Careers360 Logo

 The data distribution is given in the question.

-We have to find the mean deviation about the median of the distribution in this question.
+We have to find the mean deviation from the median of the distribution in this question.

 Let us make a table of the given data and fill up the other columns after calculations